First Approved by the State Board for Community Colleges

 V. Formal Resolution Process

 - Formal Complaint Form.
-To initiate the formal resolution process, complainants must complete the Formal Complaint Form or other written and signed document that requests an investigation, [found in Appendix A or other location], and submit it to the Title IX Coordinator.
-The Title IX Coordinator may sign a formal complaint, after due consideration of the complainant’s wishes.
+To initiate the formal resolution process, complainants must complete the Formal Complaint Form or other written and signed document that requests an investigation, found in Appendix A or online here and submit it to the Title IX Coordinator.
+The Title IX Coordinator may sign a formal complaint after due consideration of the complainant’s wishes.
 In determining whether to sign a formal complaint, the Title IX Coordinator will consider the following factors:

 - The seriousness of the allegation(s), including whether the allegation(s) include bodily injury, threats, or the use of weapons;